timpratim/Speech-To-Text-guide/README.md

 ```
 **4. Building Docker Images and running Docker Containers**

-This part of the workshop dives into Docker, a platform that uses OS-level virtualization to deliver software in isolated packages known as containers.
-Docker can simplify the setup process for application development and distribution.
+This part of the workshop dives into Docker, as Docker will simplify the setup process for the application development and distribution.

 **Understanding the Dockerfile**